muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)

+### (m71)
+- New: Tick container.
+A container that triggers actions at regular ticks on an axis.
+The actions can be different based on the tick crossing direction.
+- New: Stepped Axis mode for Vjoy Remap.
+When attached to a button, this mode allows the action to set a VJOY axis value based on configurable ticks.
+The mapped button is the tick "up" (increase).
+The latched button defined in the action is the tick "down" (decrease) button.
+The ticks are configurable to any position on the axis.
+Use this mode to easily set axis values based on an up/down scheme.
+- Improved: Settings has preset buttons for default startup axis values.
+- Fixed: various UI fixes and edge case exceptions.

 ### (m70)
 - Improved: Options button added to main toolbar.
 - Improved: Options dialog has dedicated tabs for various options